Chirag-ahir/SFC-Preparation/README.md

 - Email

 What are Dynamic dashboards?<br>
 Dynamic dashboards are used to display information which is tailored to specific user.
+It's not possible to schedule a dynamic dashboard because whenever we open the dashboard, it will show the data generated in real time.

 What are different dashboard components are available?<br>
 - Charts